 - Login with the Username: admin and Password: admin

 - The unit will find available WiFi networks.
 Find and click on your Routers 2.4GHz band and enter the password.

 - Find and click on your Routers 5GHz side and enter the password.

 - Create a new broadcast name.
 The broadcast name is what is seen when connecting to the unit.

 - After saving the setting, the unit’s LED light will turn solid blue, and the unit is ready to use.

 Setting up an access point to help cover weak WiFi signals is easy to do with the right hardware.

-AP’s are often necessary for detached buildings, garages, basements or any time there is a weak WiFi signal.
+An AP is often necessary for detached buildings, garages, basements, or any time there is a weak WiFi signal.